 Claire Louise Taylor was born in Manchester and came to Scotland to study music at the University of Edinburgh in 1995.
 She graduated with honours in 1999, having studied violin with Peter Markham and voice with Eric von Ibler.

 Claireís day job is in Health and Social Care, managing teams to support adults with autism and learning disabilities.
-She has a very active musical life outside work.
-She is well known on the Edinburgh and Borders amateur scene, playing for Orchestra of the Canongait, Scottish Sinfonia, Yetholm Sinfonia, Edinburgh Contemporary Music Ensemble and the Findhorn Quartet.
-Claire particularly enjoys playing for the local am-dram societies and has recently been in the pit for Oklahoma!, Oliver!, Blitz!, Kiss Me Kate, Into the Woods, Carousel, Guys Ďní Dolls and many more, always singing along to all the tunes!
-She also regularly plays for the Nenthorn String Quartet, Scottish Romance Orchestra and leads the orchestras for Edinburgh Grand Opera and Opera Camerata.
+Claire has a very active musical life outside work.
+She is well known on the Edinburgh and Borders amateur scene, playing for Orchestra of the Canongait, Scottish Sinfonia, Yetholm Sinfonia, Edinburgh Contemporary Music Ensemble and the Chalmers Quintet.
+Claire particularly enjoys playing for the local am-dram societies and has recently been in the pit for Oklahoma!, Oliver!, Blitz!, Kiss Me Kate, Into the Woods, Carousel, Guys Ďní Dolls and many more.
+Claire also regularly plays for the Nenthorn String Quartet, Scottish Romance Orchestra and leads the orchestras for Edinburgh Grand Opera and Opera Camerata.

 Claire is also an accomplished soprano, having performed a diverse range of roles, from Iris in Handelís Semele, to Sarah Brown in Guys Ďní Dolls.
 She has recently performed as a soloist in Waverley Consortís performances of Handelís Messiah and Bachís Mass in B minor and in the Eildon Singersí performance of Geoffrey Bushís Christmas Cantata, Haydnís Little Organ Mass and Mendelssohnís Hear My Prayer.